 Chefchouen is one of the loveliest small cities in Morocco.
 It is nicknamed The Blue City.
 Its blue walls and buildings make the city unique.
 While visiting this brilliant city, you will notice that its architecture is Andalusian with an Arabic touch.
 Chefchouen is one of the favorite destinations for foreigners and Moroccans as well.
 Its charming beauty offers excellent opportunities to take pictures.
 One of the things you will notice in this city is that photographers hold their high-quality cameras staring at places to take a perfect photo that contains more than one meaning.
 The Pearl of Morocco (Chefchouen) is located in northwest Morocco’s breathtaking Rid mountains.
 The old Medina is what makes Chefchouen a beautiful attraction in Morocco.
 It is where you can spot the main square lined with local cafes and restaurants.
 Chefchouen is well-known for its Souq (traditional market), Kasbah (kind of fortified Medina), blue alleys, the church (currently a theatre), and the way people dress.

-Chefchouen was built in 1471 and found an ideal place to shop by tourists for its interesting and pure handicrafts that are rare to find in other Moroccan cities.
+Chefchouen was built in 1471 and found an ideal place to shop by tourists for its exciting and pure handicrafts that are rare to find in other Moroccan cities.
 Besides Muslims, Moriscos and Jews settled in this city.

 Chefchaouen can be fully explored while on our Marrakech to Chefchaouen desert tour.

 The authentic fishing port is one of the most famous attractions in Essaouira.
-Here, you can see the small blue fishing boats that are made of wood.
+Here, you can see the small blue fishing boats made of wood.
 Having fresh seafood for lunch is one of the highly recommended things to do in Essaouira.